pablofs20/UMU-MISP-FL/README.md

 For the FL part, we leverage the Flower framework.
 Please consult the [Flower official documentation](https://flower.dev/docs/) for further details.
 We also provide some examples of lightweight ToN-IoT partitions under `data` folder, each one containing 1000 samples and 5 different labels (benign, xss, injection, password and scanning) for testing purposes.

 ## Configuration
 This software is coded and tested in Python 3.6.9.
-Since multiple libraries have been employed, we provide a Python requirements file containing all the dependencies.
+Since multiple libraries have been employed, we provide a Python requirements file under `resources` folder containing all the dependencies.
 From this, we recommend to set up a Conda environment and provide the requirements file as input.
 If you choose this option, please consult the
 [Conda documentation](https://docs.conda.io/en/latest/) for further details.